apcatanzariti/anthony-portfolio/README.md

 # Anthony Catanzariti Portfolio

 Welcome, and thank you for taking the time to check out my portfolio site.
-There are some projects I have worked on which contained information not able to be shown, so there are no images of them on this site.
-Feel free to ask about them if interested or relevant.
-You can always reach out using my email - apcatanzariti@gmail.com.
+If you have any inquiries, think I may be a good fit for your team, or would like a website built, feel free to reach out using my email - apcatanzariti@gmail.com.